 The purpose of SNAP is simple: to help provide food for people who can’t afford it.
 However, figuring out the best way to do that isn’t so simple.
-The food stamp program has been through many changes over the years, and present-day SNAP has fairly elaborate rules to determine who is eligible for benefits and how those benefits are calculated.
+The program has been through many changes over the years, and present-day SNAP has fairly elaborate rules to determine who is eligible for benefits and how those benefits are calculated.

-History of SNAP
+The History of SNAP

 The program now known as SNAP has its roots in the Great Depression.
 In 1939, American farmers had a large surplus of goods they couldn’t sell, while at the same time, widespread unemployment was leaving many city dwellers with too little money to buy food.
-The Federal Government set up the first food stamp program as a way to distribute these excess goods.
-Over a four-year period, about 20 million people across the country took part in the program, buying stamps and trading them in for food at reduced cost.
+The federal government set up the first food stamp program as a way to distribute these excess goods.
+Over a four-year period, about 20 million people across the country took part in the program, buying stamps and trading them in for food at a reduced cost.

 Over the decades, the food stamp program went through many changes.
 Reforms in the late 1970s and early 1980s established strict new eligibility standards for the program and eliminated the need for people to purchase the stamps.
 Between 1984 and 2004, the government gradually streamlined the program by replacing paper stamps with an Electronic Benefit Transfer (EBT) card, which is easier to use and makes it possible to track transactions and reduce fraud.
-This change made the name “food stamps” inappropriate, and in 2008, the name of the program was officially changed to SNAP.
+This change made the name “food stamps” inappropriate, so in 2008, the name of the program was officially changed to SNAP.